 “Moving on” is a process that happens over time through healing from the loss of the relationship and reflecting on what went wrong.
 Narcissists never bonded so they don’t take adequate time to mourn and miss what was lost to ensure they are ready for a new relationship and they don’t think they did anything wrong so they don’t reflect.

-I suggest we stop this unproductive and inaccurate thinking about them “moving on” and call it what it is: a narcissist afraid to be alone repeating a destructive cycle.
+I suggest we stop unproductive and inaccurate thinking about them “moving on” and call it what it is: a narcissist repeating a destructive cycle.

 7. Can narcissists change?